 3. Not working as a team

 Couples can save tax by giving investments to the partner who pays the lower rate of tax – but it has to be a real gift, not a gift in name only.
-If you are married or a civil partner and one of you was born before 6 April 1935, you also get Married Couple’s Allowance, cutting your tax bill by up to £835.50 a year.
+If you are married or a civil partner and one of you was born before 6 April 1935, you also get Married Couple’s Allowance which may cut your tax bill.
 If both of you were born after 6 April 1935, you may be eligible for Marriage Allowance instead, but this is dependent on how much you earn.

 4. Not transferring unused allowances

 If your income is too low to use up all your Married Couple’s Allowance or Blind Person’s Allowance, you can transfer the unused part to your husband, wife or civil partner.
 Contact your tax office for more information.

 5. Paying tax when you don’t need to